davide-perego-runtime/alia-docs/steel-sdk-ios.md

 16. `- (void) setPeripherals:(Peripherals * _Nonnull)peripherals`: This method sets the list of peripherals to be loaded inside the SDK.

 For a complete understanding of what each method does, you would need to look at the implementation of each method in the source code.

+### SteelBle (steel-ble-ios)

+This library contains Bluetooth protocol code used to manage devices

+### SteelNetwork (steel-network-ios)

+This library contains Network protocol code used to access REST APIs on Alia Cloud servers and retrieve informations on managed devices

+### SteelFoundation (steel-foundation-ios)

+This library contains common classes and utilities used in other libraries

+### SteelCore (steel-core-ios)

+This library contains common classes (bluetooth, managers, models, protocols, etc.)

+## Notes

+On Android it is possible to connect to a device without scanning first with the library, while iOS does not allow it.

+The application, using Apple CoreBluetooth must discovery the device first and build a reference to it.
+For this reason on Steel for iOS the call to getOrRestorePeripheral will always return "null" without first scanning.